sachdev27/vault-search-pro/README.md

 The website is hosted from the `docs/` folder.
 To update:

-1. Make changes to files in `docs/` (index.html, styles.css, script.js)
+1. Make changes to files in `docs/` (index.html, demo.html, styles.css, etc.)
 2. Commit and push to GitHub
 3. Enable GitHub Pages in repository settings:
    - Go to **Settings** → **Pages**